 The recipe doesn’t specify what size of pan but either an 8×8 or a 9×9 will work.
 I used an 8×8 pan so the biscuits turned out thicker.
 If you prefer thinner, go with the 9×9.
 I also lined my pan with parchment paper and buttered it lightly to ensure easy removal.
 I love their suggestion to pre-cut the squares.
 This made it super easy to slice them once they were baked.
 I pricked the top of each square with a fork before putting them in the oven.

-All in all, I would say these are the best, most buttery biscuits I’ve ever made and I can’t wait to enjoy them tonight while I sob through the season finale.
+All in all, I would say these are the best, most buttery biscuits I’ve ever made.
 Let me know in the comments if you plan to make these or if you’ve made them already, how they turned out!

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.